Q: I am interested in the Chicago Free School for my child. How can I learn more?

 A: The Chicago Free School has sliding scale tuition based on family income.
 Our goal is to be affordable to all interested families, regardless of their ability to pay.
-The average tuition we expect to charge is about $6,000.
 The top tuition is $12,000 and the minimum is $1500 for K-8 and $3500 for PreK.

 Q: Will you accept any type of voucher for PreK?

 A: We are in the process of becoming certified to accept Illinois Action for Children vouches for low-income families with PreK children.

 Q: Will there be a discount for families with multiple children?